selinahayat/Front_End_Website/Readme.md

 <h2> Gallery Validation </h2>
 <img src="images/gallery.jpg">
 <p> Finally, I validated the final page and there was one error which was quite a silly mistake and I was able to rectify this myself.</p>

+<h2> CSS Validation </h2>
+<p> Finally, I validated the css pass and there was two errors. one was a parse error where i had inserted an extra bracket and i then had fixed this which can be seen on my github repository.</p>

 <h2> Navigation plan </h2>
 <img src="images/Navigation.jpg">